 section of roadway!
 The water depth may be too great to allow for safe passage.

 2).
 A common misconception amongst most people these days are that they actually feel less threatened during severe

 thunderstorm events as opposed to

 tornado events.
-This stems apparently from the ideas that the storms will weaken and die out before reaching them, or change direction, and miss thei location
+This stems apparently from the ideas that the storms will weaken and die out before reaching them, or change direction, and miss their location

-altogther.
-While it is possible these scenerios may happen, chances are good that if your area is put under a severe
+altogether.
+While it is possible these scenarios may happen, chances are good that if your area is put under a severe

 thunderstorm warning, such severe weather

 is most likely to occur.
-You should never assume that a severe thunderstorm won't strike and therefore let down your gaurd.
+You should never assume that a severe thunderstorm won't strike and therefore let down your guard.
 Always treat a severe

 thunderstorm warning as seriously as a tornado warning.

 3).
-The issuance of a severe thunderstorm watch does not preclude the occurance of tornadoes!
+The issuance of a severe thunderstorm watch does not preclude the occurrence of tornadoes!
 In the vast majority of cases, tornadoes don't occur in

 areas covered by a severe thunderstorm watch.
 However, in borderline cases, it becomes difficult for forecasters to fully determine whether or not tornadoes